-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant, and keep using it for at least 12 weeks after you stop taking sirolimus.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 If you are planning to have children, talk with your doctor before using this medicine.
 Some men and women using this medicine have become infertile (unable to have children).

 Do not take clarithromycin, erythromycin, itraconazole, ketoconazole, rifabutin, rifampin, telithromycin, or voriconazole while you are being treated with this medicine, unless your doctor tells you to.

 Using this medicine may increase your risk of getting skin cancer or cancer of the lymph system (lymphoma).
 Talk to your doctor if you have concerns about this risk.

 This medicine may increase your risk of developing infections.
 Avoid being near people who are sick while you are using this medicine.
 Wash your hands often.
 Tell your doctor if you have any kind of infection before you start using this medicine.
 Tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.